oswaldderiemaecker/doc/_posts/2016-12-20-deploy-on-clevercloud.markdown

 * This tutorial is an example and should not be used as is for production use.

-If you like to know more about production configuration or have questions about this tutorial, do not hesitate to contact us using the chat button!
+If you like to know more about production configuration or have questions about this tutorial, don't hesitate to contact us using the chat button!